 They avoid assumptions like stocks always go up.
 Thus your money is not left to the market’s vagaries.

 During downturns, beta portfolios go through drawdowns.
-They dip as much as 50% in a downturn like the 2008 crash, which makes it impossible to stay invested for long.
-But alpha portfolios increase returns, and reduce drawdowns.
-So you can just invest and forget.
+They can dip as much as it happened during the 2008 financial crisis, which makes it impossible to stay invested for long.
+But alpha portfolios can provide uncorrelated returns, and potentially help reduce drawdowns.

 Alpha strategies are the data driven way to make investment decisions.
 They require financial expertise, and were limited to wealthy hedge fund investors.
 But times have changed, and they are no longer the privilege of the rich and the famous.
 Disruptive changes in technology have allowed us to give you the same services in a much more affordable way.
 We believe this is a small step which becomes a giant leap in the process of democratizing investing.

 |Typical Hedge Fund||qplum|